 You are here

 Press Freedom Score (0 = best, 100 = worst)

 Legal Environment(0 = best, 30 = worst)

 Economic Environment(0 = best, 30 = worst)

-- The constitution guarantees freedom of expression, but the retention of the Public Order Act of 1965, which criminalizes libel, continues to threaten the observance of this freedom in practice.
+- The constitution guarantees freedom of expression, but the Public Order Act (POA) of 1965—which allows for prison terms of one to three years for criminal libel and rejects the use of truth as a defense—continues to threaten the observance of this freedom in practice.

 - The number of newspapers and radio stations in the country has grown significantly in recent years.
-More than 50 newspapers now publish, and over 45 government and private radio and television stations provide domestic news and political commentary.
+Dozens of newspapers now publish, and over 45 government and private radio and television stations provide domestic news and political commentary.
 Self-censorship is much less common than in previous years.

-- However, poor journalistic training, some instances of self-censorship, and corruption within the media sector continue to weaken the quality of news coverage.
-Reporting is often politicized and inaccurate.
+- Poor journalistic training and corruption within the media sector continue to weaken the quality of news coverage, which is at times politicized and inaccurate.

-- Just 0.2 percent of the population accessed the internet in 2008, though at least five separate internet service providers were operating in the country.
+- Just 0.3 percent of the population accessed the internet in 2009, though at least five internet-service providers were operating in the country.